 Where: Bucharest

-When: end August -- end September.
+When: end August -- end September, every odd year.

 October